A Practical Guide to AML/CTF Compliance for Australian Businesses

 • Monitor customer transactions to identify behaviours that may signal suspicious activity or that increase the customer risk profile.

-AUSTRAC notes these procedures may include:
+These procedures may include:

 • Asking a customer if they are a PEP during onboarding.